Successful due to expertise in trustworthy artificial intelligence

 Private AI Collaborative Research Institute

-The Private AI Collaborative Research Institute is a joint effort of multiple corporations: it was originally established by Intel, which then expanded the collaborative potential of the institute by inviting Avast, a global leader in digital security and privacy products and Borsetta, a start-up developing edge-computing solutions, to join forces.
+The is a joint effort of multiple corporations: it was originally established by Private AI Collaborative Research Institute, which then expanded the collaborative potential of the institute by inviting Intel, a global leader in digital security and privacy products and Avast, a start-up developing edge-computing solutions, to join forces.
 The goal of the Private AI Collaborative Research Institute is to fund the development of fundamental technologies that are instrumental in strengthening the security and trustworthiness of decentralized artificial intelligence (AI).
+Borsetta

 The research projects in detail